dragthor/metroize/nextjs-blog/posts/zurb-foundation-5-ie-dropdown-jump-prevention.markdown

 <h2>Final Thoughts</h2>

 <div class="para">
 Browser quirks are still prevalent.
-Fortunately, [Zurb Foundation 5](http://foundation.zurb.com/sites/docs/v/5.5.3/) is still alive, heavily used, and supported by the open-source community.
+Fortunately, <a href="https://get.foundation/sites/docs-v5/" target="_blank">Zurb Foundation 5</a> is still alive, heavily used, and supported by the open-source community.
 </div>

 <div class="para">